platformsh/platformsh-docs/src/golive/steps.md

 ## 3. (Non-CDN version) Set your domain in Platform.sh

+> **note**
+> If using a CDN, skip this step.
+The CDN should already have been configured in advance to point to Platform.sh as its upstream.

-This is a required step, as it will tell the Platform.sh edge layer where to route requests for your web site.
+This step will tell the Platform.sh edge layer where to route requests for your web site.
 You can do this through the CLI with `platform domain:add example.com` or  [using the managment console](/administration/web/configure-project.html#domains).

 You can add multiple domains to point to your project.
 Each domain can have its own custom SSL certificate, or use the default one provided.